 - His family name

 It was less typical for an earl to be addressed by family name, but this may have occurred when earls had limited land holdings in their shires.
-If an earl held land in a shire that already was designated to another earl, he may have received a title referring to land near his property.
+If an earl held land in a shire that already was designated to another earl, he might have received a title referring to land near his property.
 For example, the earls of Oxford primarily owned property in Essex, but they could not be titled accordingly, since other nobles already held the title Earl of Essex.